 Your story is your character in pursuit of something.
-So you start with your character realising they want something, then through the story you send them after it, throwing challenges in their way, and you end you story when they either get the thing they want, or realise they can’t have it for some reason.
+You start with your character realising they want something.
+Through the story you send them after it, throwing challenges in their way.
+Your story ends when they either get the thing they want, or realise they can’t have it for some reason.

-Sometimes through the story they will realise through the story that the thing they’re in pursuit of isn’t what they wanted after all, and their story is taking them back to realising that what they wanted was there all along, because they wanted satisfaction in life not the thing they were in pursuit of.
+Sometimes through the story they will realise through the story that the thing they’re in pursuit of isn’t what they wanted after all.
+Their story is taking them back to realising that what they wanted was there all along.
+They wanted satisfaction in life not the thing they were in pursuit of.

 Disney movies will start with an “I Want Song”.
-Simba sings that he can’t wait to be king, his story follows him on his path to becoming King of the Pride Lands.
-Ariel sings about wanting to be part of the human world, and her story follows her on her path to becoming a human.
-Moana sings about her desire to go out onto the ocean, and her story follows her on her path to leading her people off on boats to explore the world.
+Simba sings that he can’t wait to be king.
+His story follows him on his path to becoming King of the Pride Lands.
+Ariel sings about wanting to be part of the human world.
+Her story follows her on her path to becoming a human.
+Moana sings about her desire to go out onto the ocean.
+Her story follows her on her path to leading her people off on boats to explore the world.

 Jack Skellington in The Nightmare Before Christmas is a good example of a story following a character in pursuit of what they think they want, only to realise they were wrong.
-Jack feels dissatisfied with his life in Halloween Town and pursues the dream of being the Santa Claus, but comes to realise his satisfaction can be found at home, but with Sally not alone.
+Jack feels dissatisfied with his life in Halloween Town and pursues the dream of being the Santa Claus.
+He comes to realise his satisfaction can be found at home, but with Sally not alone.

 Sometimes your character will get what they want, sometimes they won’t, but your story follows them in pursuit of it.